haliphax/flaskbb-docker-compose-example/README.md

 	/bin/ash -c "flaskbb --config=config/flaskbb.cfg install"
 ````

-To upgrade the database (be sure to run `docker-compose restart` after if your
+To upgrade the database (be sure to run `docker-compose restart` afterward if
-instance is running!):
+your instance is running!):

 ````
 docker run -ti --rm \